Prees: History

 The church in the village dates back to the 14th century (when the village was commonly spelt "Prys"), however, the tower is younger.

 Several ancient coins were found on farmland outside Prees in 2017.
 They included four 300-year-old coins that date to the reign of James I and Charles I.

 Also located in Prees in the Prees Church of England Primary School and Nursery, a Victorian building that holds much history.
 There are a number of other churches in the village.

 Transport

 Roads

 The A41 and A49 roads pass on either side of the village.

 Railway

-West of the village of Prees, but not in the village or the parish as the name would suggest, is the railway station of Prees.
+West of the village of Prees, but not in the village or the parish as the name would suggest, is the railway station of Prees opened in 1858.
 It lies on the Welsh Marches Line, between Whitchurch and Wem.
 There is a regular service with pre-determined stops.
 The station is not in the village itself because Captain Black, a wealthy resident in the village stated that the station had to be exactly one mile away from the centre of the village, which at the time was the mill, located (still today) on Mill Street.
 This was so that it could be easily reached as a route out with the goods produced.